datumbox/clamtk-gtk3/README.md

-This readme file was last updated on 26 March 2020.
+This readme file was last updated on 16 May 2020.

 # Readme for ClamTk